-A map of Newfoundland and Labrador on Environment Canada's website shows an area of the Avalon Peninsula, including St. John's, in red which is expected to see heavy rainfall over the next couple of days.
+A map of Newfoundland and Labrador on Environment Canada's website shows an area of the Avalon Peninsula, including St. John's, highlighted in red which is expected to see heavy rainfall over the next couple of days.

 Environment Canada has issued a rainfall warning for St. John’s and parts of the Avalon Peninsula over the next couple of days.